-The standard minimum Heartbeat for sensors being used in iMonnit Online is 10 minutes.
-While a 10 minute Heartbeat is more than adequate for most users, Monnit recognizes the necessity of some customers to operate with a more frequent Heartbeat.
-This is why Monnit offers special credits that allow the ability to set a sensor Heartbeat to be as frequent as 1 minute using iMonnit Online.
-This is offered in the form of iMonnit HX Credits.
+The standard minimum Heartbeat for sensors used in iMonnit Online is 10 minutes.
+While a 10-minute Heartbeat is more than adequate for most users, Monnit recognizes the necessity of some customers to operate with a more frequent Heartbeat.

 Operational Details

-Once you have applied an iMonnit HX Activation Key to your iMonnit Online account, your account will be HX Enabled and have the permission to configure sensor Heartbeats as frequent as 1 minute.
-If your sensor does not check in more frequently than 10 minutes in that given day, the credits will not be depleted.
-All sensor Heartbeats that occur over the daily limit of 150 records will use up an iMonnit HX Credit.
+The credits will not be depleted if your sensor does not check in more frequently than 10 minutes on that given day.
+All sensor Heartbeats over the daily limit of 150 records will use an iMonnit HX Credit.

 Total daily Heartbeat per sensor: 150

-1 sensor with a 10 minute Heartbeat = 6 Heartbeats per hour
+1 sensor with a 10-minute Heartbeat = 6 Heartbeats per hour

 (60 minutes / 10 minute Heartbeat = 6 Heartbeats per hour) = (144 Heartbeats per day)